Coronavirus - if you enter the UK from abroad

 - take annual or unpaid leave

-There’s no right to paid time off work when you’re self-isolating after entering the UK from abroad.
+There’s no right to paid time off work when you’re in quarantine after entering the UK from abroad.

 If you have to take unpaid leave, check if you can get Employment and Support Allowance.